Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 There’s fairytale-inspired glitz and glamour inside, thousands of twinkling fairy lights and fun projector shows outside and even row upon row of Christmas market chalets in the courtyard with the palace’s grand facade as their backdrop.

-Read on for all the reasons why your UK bucket list simply MUST have Christmas at Blenheim Palace on it.
-And the top tips you need to know for your first visit…
+Read on for all the reasons why your UK bucket list simply MUST have Christmas at Blenheim Palace on it – and the top tips we wish we’d known before visiting.

 Honest Review: Is Christmas at Blenheim Palace Worth It?